Step One: Please choose service type and enter the location info.

 LANs are much faster and reliable than WANs, and with continuous technological enhancements, today even LANs can span vast distances.

 Ethernet is one of the most popular technologies used to implement LANs today.
 Since its introduction a few years back, Ethernet has grown at a fast pace to become one of the most widely used LAN-technology across the globe.

-Where Fast Ethernet helps you implement networks with data transfer speed up to 100 Mbps Gigabit Ethernet, as the names suggest, are even faster-allowing speeds up to 1000 Mbps or 1 Gbps.
+Where a fast Ethernet service helps you implement networks with data transfer speed up to 100 Mbps, as the names suggest, are even faster-allowing speeds up to 1000 Mbps or 1 Gbps.

 The choice of Ethernet cable used to implement the network depends on the type of system you decide.
 CAT5 or the Category 5 twisted pair Ethernet cable is one of the most commonly used Ethernet cable to implement traditional Ethernet and Fast Ethernet.